brainstrust events

 Read more

-London Landmarks Half places are available with team brainstrust.
-Event date: April 6th, 2025 Take on the 2025 London Landmarks Half Marathon with us to help people living with a brain tumour.
+Join team brainstrust’s mission to help all people with a brain tumour at the London Landmarks Half Marathon 2026.
 This hugely popular half marathon takes in the iconic Westminster Bridge and Charing Cross Road, up past Leicester Square and China Town.
-Adding even […]
+Adding even more world famous cultural landmarks to the route, and taking you to […]

 Read more